-KEEP YOUR HOME DRY
+O3 KEEP YOUR APARTMENT DRY

-The third key to a healthy home is keeping it dry.
-Too much water in the home causes mold, structural damage, and provides optimal conditions for some pests, especially termites.
+The third key to a healthy apartment is keeping it dry.
+Excess water causes mold, structural damage, and provides optimal conditions for some pests.
+Extensive water damage needs to be addressed by your landlord, but there are some easy, everyday habits you can adopt to stay healthy and prevent the need for disruptive repairs.